Office of Public Interest and Community Service

 Created in 1996, the Office of Public Interest and Community Service (OPICS) is the hub of the public interest community at Georgetown.
 In addition to coordinating many of the Law Center's public interest programs, OPICS is the primary career office for students interested in exploring public interest and government legal opportunities.
 The office also administers the Law Center's extensive pro bono program, which encourages and facilitates pro bono legal service by students and other members of the Law Center community.
 Through our myriad services and activities, OPICS seeks to foster in all law students a commitment to service that will continue through their legal careers.

-OPICS' four professional career advisors meet with hundreds of students and a growing number of alumni each year.
+OPICS' five professional career advisors meet with hundreds of students and a growing number of alumni each year.
 The advisors assist with overall public interest career planning, provide information on summer and academic year opportunities and post-graduate employment, review resumes and cover letters, conduct mock interviews, and assist with post-graduate fellowship and government honor applications.

 The office's recruiting initiatives include three major job fairs each year: the Government Interview Program, held annually in September, the Spotlight on Government Networking Fair, held annually in October and the Public Sector Recruiting Program, conducted jointly with George Washington University Law School and held each year in late January/early February.
 In addition, we coordinate ongoing public sector resume collections and administer an extensive public sector jobs database.

 Our career-related educational programming includes a variety of workshops, information sessions and alumni and employer panels.
 Each year, we host a series of programs on public interest internships, ongoing public interest panels featuring alumni and local attorney speakers, and a range of topical programs on subjects as diverse as interview preparation, fellowship, and summer funding workshops, and debt management and loan repayment information sessions.